Bullying leads to 10-year-old's suicide; Family says Greenfield school did not reach out directly

 They are just one group honoring Sammy Teusch at every turn.

-The family’s home is lined with momentos and photos of the boy from close family members and also from people across the country and world.
+The family’s home is lined with mementos and photos of the boy from close family members and also from people across the country and world.

-If you or anyone you know is struggling with their mental health, they can call of text “988” for help.